 Dr. Rachel Remen, author of Kitchen Table Wisdom, writes, “When you fix, you see life as broken.
 When you serve, you see life whole.”

 Seek to serve by developing the minds of your people instead of fixing their inefficiencies.
 The shift in intention alone will inspire greater performance.

 Dr. Reynolds provides executive coaching and customized training programs in leadership and emotional intelligence.
 She can be contacted through the The Pyramid Resource Group , a corporate coaching company and creator of Team Advantage , the complete coaching guide for team transformation.

 About the Author

 Marcia Reynolds, PsyD, travels the world speaking and teaching classes in advanced coaching skills, leadership and emotional intelligence.
 She is the author of three books and has been quoted in major online and print publications in the U.S. and Europe.
-Her new book, "The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs", is scheduled for release in October.
+Her new book is titled, "The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs".

 Reynolds was fifth global president of the International Coach Federation and is currently the President Elect of the Association for Coach Training Organizations (ACTO).
 She is the Training Director for the Healthcare Coaching Institute, a coaching school and division of The Pyramid Resource Group focused teaching leaders in the healthcare industry.
 She also works with training organizations in Russia and China.